Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 concept, \'Identity\' could be scaled to meet the needs of different businesses with varying levels of fault tolerance in different domains.
-This flexibility makes \'Identity\' a promising solution for businesses looking to enhance their security and authentication processes
+This flexibility makes \'Identity\' a promising solution for businesses looking to enhance their security and authentication processes.

 Security Tiers: